RSample12/Rail-Data-Final-Project/spark/jovyan/jovyan/readme.md

 # Results and evaluation
 Provide an overview of the results of your project, including any relevant metrics and graphs.
 Include explanations of any evaluation methodologies and how they were used to assess the quality of the model.
 You can also make it appealing by including any pictures of your analysis or visualizations.
+**When are Trains Most Frequently Delayed?**

 # Future work
 Some future additions that could be made to this project include:
 * Gathering more data over a longer period to look at monthly, weekly, or even yearly trends.
 * Pairing the UK rail data with another data source, such as a weather API, to gather additional insight into outside factors.
+* Create a more effective and accurate model to predict delayed trains or the length of the delay.

 # Acknowledgments/References
 ## Authors